If you drive a car, there are some important things you need to know. Otherwise, you put yourself and others in danger.

 - Makeup – Applying mascara requires too much concentration to try to apply it while driving.
-Not only is it bad form to do this, it's dangerous in so many ways, one of them poking yourself in the eye.
+Not only is it bad form to do this, but it's also dangerous in so many ways, one of them poking yourself in the eye.
 Save the primping for later.

 - Looking for music – Whether you're digging under the seat for your favorite CD or poking around to find your favorite radio station, it's a distraction that can have you swerving all over the place.

 - Reading – Do you try to read while driving?
 If so, stop.
 You can't do both.
 Wait until you get where you're going.

 - Fidgeting with a map – If you don't have a navigational app on your phone that can talk and you need a map, look at it before you go.
 Times when you still can't find what you're looking for, pull into the nearest parking lot, put your car in park, and find what you need on your map before proceeding.

 - Smooching and other forms of affection – Keep your lips – and your hands – to yourself when you are driving.
 This is not the time for public displays of affection.